Mizzou student-athlete march focuses on unity, justice

 Martin had been fatally shot while walking home from a Florida convenience store.

 Suggs, who is also Black, remembers the news segment ending with how "the suspect claimed that (Martin) was armed," but it "was a bag of candy."
-George Zimmerman, the man who killed Martin, claimed self-defense under Florida’s Stand Your Ground Law.
+George Zimmerman, the man who killed Martin, claimed self-defense under Florida’s Stand Your Ground law.
 Zimmerman was a neighborhood watch coordinator for the gated community where the incident occurred.
-Martin had been temporarily visiting there with family.
+Martin had been temporarily staying there with family.

-Zimmerman, who called 911 to report the 17-year-old Martin as suspicious before the shooting, was charged and tried but was acquitted by a jury the following year.
+Zimmerman called the police to report Martin as suspicious — expressing concern Martin could be connected to a recent string of local robberies — and followed the 17-year-old before an altercation ended with the shooting.
+Zimmerman was charged and tried but was acquitted by a jury the following year.

 At the forefront of the protest was unequal treatment of African Americans.